Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 1. Provides real-time suggestions as users type their queries
 2. Activates when the user has typed at least 3 characters
 3. Uses the ChromaDB "questions" collection to find semantically similar questions
+4. Leverages the `voyage-3-lite` embedding model for efficient semantic matching
-4. Displays suggestions in a dropdown below the search box
+5. Displays suggestions in a dropdown below the search box
-5. Allows navigating suggestions with keyboard arrows or mouse hover
+6. Allows navigating suggestions with keyboard arrows or mouse hover
-6. Fills the input field with the selected suggestion when clicked or when Enter is pressed
+7. Fills the input field with the selected suggestion when clicked or when Enter is pressed
-7. Shows no suggestions if the "questions" collection doesn't exist in ChromaDB
+8. Shows no suggestions if the "questions" collection doesn't exist in ChromaDB

 ## Bylaw Viewer Feature